Dreading Sunday Nights

 Sunday nights without my children were even worse.
 I found, during the days leading to a Sunday night empty nest, that I would save tasks for these lonely nights.
 Somehow the Sunday night “to do list” always involved doing things I didn’t particularly enjoy, like going through the mail, changing sheets on the beds, or cleaning bathrooms.
 These tasks are challenging any night of the week, but especially tough in the quietness of the empty house.

-How to Heal - Sunday Night Sadness
+How to Heal - Depression After Abuse

 When my house is quiet, and my kids were with their dad, the reality of my situation always started jarring up negative memories and thoughts.
 By dinner time, my anxiety would return; by 8:00 pm the idea of doing anything else was overwhelming.
 There were some nights where I would just cry, begging for someone to show up to clean up my kitchen.
 All these anxious thoughts made sleeping tough and waking up on Monday mornings even more challenging.